What is cervical cancer?

 Treatment for cervical cancer

-If cervical cancer is detected, it will be staged, from stage 0, which means abnormal cells are found only in the surface layer of cells lining the cervix to stage IV, which means the cancer has spread to nearby organs such as the bladder or rectum or possibly other organs.
+If cervical cancer is detected, it will be staged, from stage 1, which means abnormal cells are found only in the tissue of the cervix to stage 4 , which means the cancer has spread beyond the pelvis to the lung, liver or bones.
 This helps your doctors plan the best treatment for you.

 Types of treatment